-Teaching is always my highest priority, in part because I find developing innovative research-led courses to be the most reliable route to my own intellectual development.
-I offer all students intensive support; as one student (on a course in which I taught 150) noted in official feedback, my students feel 'actually cared about as individuals'.
-As a result I have been nominated for Teaching Excellence Awards in every year I have taught at Birmingham.
+Teaching is always my highest priority, in part because I find developing research-led courses to be the most reliable route to my own intellectual development.
+I offer students intensive support; as one student (on a course in which I taught 150) noted in official feedback, my students feel 'actually cared about as individuals'.
+I also use tools such as social media to help integrate students into the world of historical scholarship (the twitter feed of one of my undergraduate modules, https://twitter.com/HistoryinTnP is one example).
+I have been nominated for Teaching Excellence Awards in almost every year I have taught at Birmingham.
 Student comments from these nominations include: 'the most inspiring lecturer I've had', 'I leave the lecture in wonder and awe and continue for the next week to tell everyone I come in contact with what I learnt', 'he really makes you think about things that you never thought your brain was capable of', 'a superb lecturer', 'goes the extra mile for his students...more than I would have expected from a tutor', 'always gives great help and advice', 'his door is genuinely always open, and he has shown great willingness to engage with students...even those he is not directly teaching', 'Dr Gange has improved the academic experience of a broad range of students, and his ability, understanding, dedication and friendliness are both a blessing to students and an inspiration to those of us who wish to follow in his footsteps', 'unbridled enthusiasm for History which has rubbed off onto the rest of us, I have thoroughly enjoyed his teaching over this academic year as he always makes it interesting, manages to create debates between students and has definitely given me more confidence in drawing my own conclusions about the past opposed to just regurgitating what others have told me happened'.